cloudexp/All-Downloader/README.md

 # All-Downloader
-You Can download any video/image in all social medias very easy and High Speed.
+You Can download any video/image in all social medias very easy and High Speed. also you can easily download videos from web browsers such as google chrome,firefox,etc..

 ###          Tool By Razor Kenway (SL Android) Sri Lanka 🇱🇰
 ## Command list👇